numbworks/NW.NGramTextClassification/docs/Documentation-NW.NGramTextClassification.md

 }
 ```

-The content of the `text` variable gets tokenized into a collection of `INGrams`, and each of them is compared to the provided collection of `LabeledExamples`.
+The content of the `textSnippet` variable gets tokenized into a collection of `INGrams`, and each of them is compared to the provided collection of `LabeledExamples`.

 The outcome is a collection of `SimilarityIndexes`, which looks like: